 Amenitization of your office portfolio can help you stand out from the competition, attract the right tenant companies and improve the office tenant...

-What is residential tenant experience and why should you care?
+What is tenant experience and why should you care?

 Tenant experience describes the way tenants interact with your properties.
 The quality of those interactions can have a major impact on business.

-Negative tenant interactions can lead to high churn and losses for your portfolio.
-Whereas a positive tenant experience does the opposite: boosting retention and improving lifetime value.
+Negative tenant interactions can lead to high churn and losses for your portfolio; positive ones have the opposite effect: boosting retention and improving lifetime value.

 - Boost engagement